imrafaelmerino/java-fun/docs/README.md

 ### <a name="ucc"><a/> Useful and common cases

-You can generate any object from your model just using the _RecordGen_ and the function map
+You can generate any object from your model just using the _RecordGen_ and the function map.
+Consider the class User, which could be a Record:

 ```java